 • Figs

-• Flowers for attracting bees and other pollinators
+• Flowers to attract bees & other pollinators

 • Garlic